 Adjunct Faculty, Center for Sustainable Health; Physician, Southwest Naturopathic Medical Center

-Daniel Warren, ND, joined the Center for Sustainable Health as an academic scholar during the summer of 2012.
-Dr. Warren is a naturopathic doctor who graduated from the Southwest College of Naturopathic Medicine in Tempe, AZ.
+Daniel Warren, ND, joined the Center for Sustainable Health as an academic scholar from 2012-2013.
+Dr. Warren is a naturopathic doctor who graduated from the Southwest College of Naturopathic Medicine in Tempe, Arizona.
 He previously worked as a fellow at the National Institute of Child Health and Human Development, focusing his research on the link between casein-free diets and the bone health of children with autism spectrum disorders.
 In his collaboration with the Center for Sustainable Health, Dr. Warren helps create platforms for various policies, programs, and technologies to effectively address global aging issues.